Labelled well-quasi-order for permutation classes: Grid Classes

-The graph-theoretic analogues of geometrically griddable classes are the \emph{graph classes of bounded lettericity} \footnote{In particular, all threshold graphs have lettericity $2$, as observed in \cite[Theorem~3]{petkovsek:letter-graphs-a:}.} first studied by Petkov{\v{s}}ek~\cite{petkovsek:letter-graphs-a:} in 2002.
-This connection was first noted in the literature by Alecu, Lozin, de Werra, and Zamaraev~\cite{alecu:letter-graphs-a:} \footnote{An extended abstract version also appears as Alecu, Lozin, Zamaraev, and de Werra~\cite{alecu:letter-graphs-a:abstract}.}, who proved that if a permutation class is geometrically griddable, then the corresponding class of inversion graphs has bounded lettericity.
-They also conjectured that the converse statement holds, which was proved by Ferguson and Vatter~\cite{ferguson:on-the-relation:}.
+The graph-theoretic analogues of geometrically griddable classes are the \emph{graph classes of bounded lettericity} \footnote{In particular, all threshold graphs have lettericity $2$, as observed in \cite[Theorem~3]{petkovsek:letter-graphs-a:}.}.
+These graph classes were introduced by Petkov{\v{s}}ek~\cite{petkovsek:letter-graphs-a:} in 2002, and the connection to geometric grid classes was first noted in the literature by Alecu, Lozin, de Werra, and Zamaraev~\cite{alecu:letter-graphs-a:} \footnote{An extended abstract version also appears as Alecu, Lozin, Zamaraev, and de Werra~\cite{alecu:letter-graphs-a:abstract}.}, who proved that if a permutation class is geometrically griddable, then the corresponding class of inversion graphs has bounded lettericity.
+They also conjectured that the converse statement holds, and this has since been proved.

-\begin{theorem}[Ferguson and Vatter~\cite{ferguson:on-the-relation:}] The permutation class $\C$ is geometrically griddable if and only if the corresponding class $G_{\C}$ of inversion graphs has bounded lettericity. \end{theorem}
+\begin{theorem}[Alecu, Ferguson, Kant\'e, Lozin, Vatter, and Zamaraev~\cite{alecu:letter-graphs-a:iff}] The permutation class~$\C$ is geometrically griddable if and only if the corresponding class $G_{\C}$ of inversion graphs has bounded lettericity. \end{theorem}

 The proof that graph classes of bounded lettericity are wqo follows immediately from Higman's lemma by an argument given by Petkov{\v{s}}ek~\cite[Theorem~8]{petkovsek:letter-graphs-a:}.
-Atminas and Lozin later showed that these classes are lwqo in~\cite[Theorem 4]{atminas:labelled-induce:}.
-(Neither of these results follows from our results because graph classes of bounded lettericity may contain graphs that are not inversion graphs.)
+Atminas and Lozin~\cite[Theorem~4]{atminas:labelled-induce:} later showed that these classes are lwqo.
+Neither result follows from our work because graph classes of bounded lettericity may contain graphs that are not inversion graphs.